Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Ethical Statement

 \section{Ethical Statement}

-In line with prior work on reinforcement learning–driven clinical decision support systems (CDSSs) for conditions such as sepsis \cite{raghu2017continuous}, our proposed framework adopts a human-in-the-loop approach.
-The system is designed to assist, rather than replace, the role of clinicians by offering data-driven recommendations derived from past clinical trajectories.
-Importantly, the ultimate responsibility for treatment decisions remains with the clinician, preserving professional autonomy and ensuring that medical expertise governs final care plans.
-Our framework enables the integration of machine intelligence with clinical judgment, leveraging the strengths of both to improve patient outcomes without undermining ethical standards.
+Consistent with prior work on reinforcement learning–based clinical decision support systems for sepsis and critical care \cite{komorowski2018artificial,raghu2017continuous,wu2023value}, our framework is intended to support rather than replace clinician decision-making.
+The system provides data-driven recommendations derived from historical clinical trajectories, while treatment decisions remain under clinician oversight and responsibility.
+This human-in-the-loop design preserves clinical autonomy and enables integration of machine-assisted recommendations with expert medical judgment.

-Additionally, our models were developed and validated solely on de-identified, publicly available retrospective data, with no involvement of real-time clinical interventions or patient contact.
-As such, the work poses no direct risk to patients and aligns with ethical research practices, minimizing concerns regarding safety, accountability, or consent in the current study phase.
+All models were developed and evaluated exclusively using de-identified, publicly available retrospective datasets, without real-time clinical deployment or patient interaction.
+Consequently, the study posed no direct risk to patients and was conducted in accordance with standard ethical practices for secondary analysis of anonymized health data.